ScilifelabDataCentre/genome-portal/hugo/content/citation/_index.md

 ### 2. Citing the source code of the website

 The Genome Portal is operated by the <a target="_blank" href="https://scilifelab.se/data">SciLifeLab Data Centre</a> and partners.
 All of the source code used to generate the website is available on [GitHub](https://github.com/ScilifelabDataCentre/genome-portal/).
 The code is published under an MIT license.
-If you have reused the code or otherwise want to cite the code, please use the citation instructions found on the GitHub repository.
+If you have reused the code or otherwise want to cite the code, please use the following:

+**APA format:**\
+SciLifeLab Data Centre (year). genome-portal.
+Version: (version number) [Software].
+Zenodo. <https://doi.org/10.5281/zenodo.14049736>.

+using the year and version number of the code release you want to cite.
+That information can be found on our <a target="_blank" href="https://github.com/ScilifelabDataCentre/genome-portal/">GitHub repository</a> or in our <a target="_blank" href="https://doi.org/10.5281/zenodo.14049736">Zenodo record</a>.

 ### 3. Citing the data in the Genome Portal